 Instructions

-- Partially thaw cool whip: Transfer the cool whip tub from the freezer to the refrigerator.
+- Partially Thaw Cool Whip in Fridge: Transfer the cool whip tub from the freezer to the refrigerator.
 Let partially thaw for 1 hour.

-- Add cream of tartar: Add the tartar to the bowl, and the vanilla if using.
-Beat on LOW for 2-4 minutes, or until the topping is super thick, creamy, and resemblant of frosting in texture.
+- Add Cream of Tartar: Add the tartar and vanilla to the bowl and beat on LOW for 2-4 minutes, or until the topping is super thick, creamy, and resemblant of frosting in texture.
+If the cool whip is thickened to your liking, beat more cream of tartar (1/8 tsp at a time) into the cool whip until the frosting reaches your desired consistency.

 - Enjoy!
 Use as a substitute for creamy frostings, like buttercream, on cupcakes, cakes, cookies, ice cream sundaes, pies and more!
 OR use as a sweet, whipped topping for your favorite bakery and breakfast goods, like muffins, cinnamon toast, waffles, pancakes, and much more!